foghill/sinatrafront/README.md

 ### Backend

+The backend directory for this project can be found here: [Backend]([http://example.com "Title"](https://github.com/foghill/phase3backendproject)).

 Navigate to the backend directory.
 Run bundle install to install the dependencies.
 Set up the database by running rake db:create and rake db:migrate.